AndreasG11/MAE224/Lab-To-Do-List.md

 - ~~Update manual for use with Matlab (same goes for all labs)~~
 - ~~Add Matlab code for data writing~~

-- Upload calibration curves for all pressure transducers and link in lab manual
+- ~~Upload calibration curves for all pressure transducers and link in lab manual~~
+- Functions in Matlab class file for reading pressure transducers, output is in Pascals (specific to each transducer).

 ## Lab 2: Pipe Flow